microsoft/BlingFire/README.md

 ## Bling Fire Tokenizer

 Bling Fire Tokenizer is a tokenizer designed for fast-speed and quality tokenization of Natural Language text.

-It mostly follows the tokenization logic of NLTK, except hyphenated words are split and a few errors are fixed.
+The default model mostly follows the tokenization logic of NLTK, except hyphenated words are split and a few errors are fixed.

 **NLTK:** <pre>The South <b>Florida/Miami</b> area has previously hosted the event 10 times .
 Names such as French , ( De ) Roche , Devereux , <b>D'Arcy</b> , Treacy and Lacy are particularly common in the southeast of Ireland .